 Quantitative methods are presented in numbers and require a mathematical calculation to deduce.
 An example would be the use of a questionnaire with close-ended questions to arrive at figures to be calculated Mathematically.
 Also, methods of correlation and regression, mean, mode and median.

-Your choice between Primary data collection and secondary data collection depend on the nature, scope and area of your research as well as its aims and objectives.
+Your choice between Primary data collection and secondary data collection depends on the nature, scope, and area of your research as well as its aims and objectives.

 There are a bunch of underlying reasons for collecting data, especially for a researcher.
 Walking you through them, here are a few reasons;